 Generally, loss of income will be minimal.
 The farmers will be incorporated into the activities of the project.
-It is the intention of NUSAF 3 to develop new pastures in rangelands surrounding the project area.
-These areas will be used by Pastoralists as grazing areas for their livestock.
 The Enumeration Approach will be adopted for the crops affected by the project.
 The Enumeration Approach involves taking census of the affected crops and applying flat realistic rate approved by the Land Valuation Division.

 Where domestic law does not meet the standard of compensation at full replacement cost, compensation under domestic law is supplemented by additional measures so as to meet the replacement cost standard.
 Such additional assistance is distinct from resettlement measures to be provided under other clauses in OP 4.12, paragraph.
 6. The valuation of the assets will be done with the engagement and participation of the PAPs.
-The PAPs have the opportunity to do their own valuation if they have doubts or misgivings through the facilitation of the project for further negotiations between them (PAPs) and the OPM/NUSAF.
+The PAPs have the opportunity to do their own valuation if they have doubts or misgivings through the facilitation of the project for further negotiations between them (PAPs) and the OPM/NUBSP.
 All negotiations will be done in collaboration and in the presence of Social Accountability Committee to ensure that the PAPs who do not have good negotiating skills are not left behind, and that they also get benefits commensurate with their losses in most cases.